jbodah/jbodah.github.io/_posts/2016-11-18-supervisors-work.md

 to that process instead.
 As we'll see later, the supervisor process will use that `from_pid` value to know which process died and how to restart it.

-Okay, we left off in `:supervisor,init` and just started trapping exit signals.
+Okay, we left off in `:supervisor.init` and just started trapping exit signals.
 Next we initialize our state and our children.
 I won't go into `init_state`.
 Let's go into `init_children` since we're not dealing with `:simple_one_for_one` supervisors.

 ```erlang